School Board - Membership

 School community members are appointed for a period of two years and bring to the Board a variety of skills that provide additional expertise and input to the school’s operations.

-I am a mother of two gorgeous kids – a daughter in Year 7 and a son in Year 3.
+I am a mother of two gorgeous kids – a daughter in High School and a son in Year 3.
 My husband and I have lived in Scarborough for the past 15 years and are both heavily involved in Surf Life Saving.
 Our family are all members at Scarborough Surf Life Saving Club, with husband Chris the Board Captain and head coach, while I am the Education Director at the club.
 We are both patrol captains, trainers, assessors, officials, competitors and coaches, and I sit on two volunteer committees for SLSWA.
 I also won the National Trainer of the Year award for SLSA for 2015.

 Professionally my background is in operational management, strategic development and project management, with a strong emphasis on HR.
 My biggest passion however, is my children, and ensuring their safe and well-rounded upbringing.
 Wembley Downs Primary School has a lovely community feel to it and I look forward to sharing my energy and experience with my fellow Board members to ensure successful outcomes for our children and our community.